Frontotemporal dementia (FTD)

 What is frontotemporal dementia (FTD)?

-As more and more nerve cells are damaged and die, the brain tissue in the frontal and temporal lobes starts to get smaller.
+As more and more nerve cells are damaged and die, the brain tissue in the frontal and temporal lobes gets smaller.

-Frontotemporal dementia affects everyone differently.
-Its symptoms vary a lot and depend on which areas of the frontal and temporal lobes are damaged – and so the type of FTD the person has.
+Frontotemporal dementia (FTD) affects everyone differently.
+Its symptoms depend on which areas of the frontal and temporal

-This is the most common type of frontotemporal dementia.
-In the early stages it mainly causes changes in someone’s personality and behaviour.
+This is the most common type of FTD.
+In the early stage, behavioural variant FTD mainly causes changes in someone’s personality and behaviour.
+It can also affect their mood and their ability to think things through properly.

 A person with behavioural variant FTD may:

-• struggle to focus on tasks and become distracted easily
+• struggle to focus and become distracted easily

 • find it difficult to plan, organise and make decisions – these problems may first appear at work or with managing money

-• lose their inhibitions – behaving in socially inappropriate ways and acting impulsively or without thinking.
-For example, making insensitive or rude comments about someone’s appearance, making sexual gestures in public, staring at strangers, or being verbally or physically aggressive
+• behave in socially inappropriate ways and act without thinking – for example, making insensitive or rude comments about someone’s appearance, making sexual gestures in public, or being verbally or physically aggressive

-• crave sweet, fatty foods or carbohydrates and forget their table manners.
-They may also no longer know when to stop eating, drinking alcohol or smoking.
+• crave sweet, fatty foods or carbohydrates and forget their table manners

 Most people with behavioural variant FTD are not fully aware of their symptoms.
-Instead, these changes are often first noticed by the people who are close to them.
+Instead, these changes are often first noticed by the people who are closest to them.

-This can all be very stressful for the family and carers of a person with behavioural variant FTD.
-It can also affect the person’s relationships.
-It may be helpful to call Alzheimer’s Society support line on 0333 150 3456 or visit our online community, Dementia Support Forum.
+This can all be very stressful for family members and carers – particularly when someone goes for several years without an accurate diagnosis.
+It can strain personal relationships.
+It may be helpful to call our Dementia Support Line on 0333 150 3456 or visit our Dementia Support Forum

 • semantic variant PPA